Illinois teen taken hostage by Hamas returns home

 EVANSTON, Ill.
-(WGN) — An Illinois teen who was taken hostage by Hamas during its raid on Israel earlier this month has returned home.
+(WGN) — An Illinois teen taken hostage by Hamas during its raid on Israel earlier this month has returned home.

 Natalie Raanan, who was taken hostage during the Oct.
 7 raid on Israel by Hamas, was released on Oct.
 20, for humanitarian reasons after an agreement between the Palestinian militant group and the Qatari government.